GoogleCloudPlatform/cloud-spanner-r2dbc/cloud-spanner-spring-data-r2dbc/README.md

 # Cloud Spanner Spring Data R2DBC

-The Spring Data R2DBC Dialect for Cloud Spanner enables the usage of [Spring Data R2DBC](https://github.com/spring-projects/spring-data-r2dbc) with Spanner.
+The Spring Data R2DBC Dialect for Cloud Spanner enables the usage of [Spring Data R2DBC](https://github.com/spring-projects/spring-data-r2dbc) with Cloud Spanner.

 The goal of the Spring Data project is to create easy and consistent ways of using data access technologies from Spring Framework applications.